-Difenoconazole + Cyprodinil (Inspire Super) is labeled for use on for diseases of apples and pear, and has provided outstanding control of apples scab, powdery mildew, and flyspeck and sooty blotch in research trials.
+Difenoconazole + Cyprodinil (Inspire Super) is labeled for use on for diseases of apples, pear, plums, peaches, and apricots and has provided outstanding control of apples scab, powdery mildew, and flyspeck and sooty blotch in research trials.
 The product comes as a premix.
 In apples there is a 14 day PHI.